Individuals skilled in human resources play a critical role in the success of business.

-We can help you out in this department!
-We’ve compiled a list of the top 40 masters degrees in human resource management with your needs in mind.
+For those that already have their HR bachelor’s, we’ve compiled a list of the top 40 masters degrees in human resource management with your needs in mind.
 The first thing we want to know, like you, is the bottom line: how much is this going to set me back?
 So we’ve included the annual tuition for each school right up front for you.

 We’ve also included our College Choice Score, which is computed based on each school’s reputation in the field and its return on investment.
 The end result is a list of schools that balance cost, reputation, and, ultimately, what they can do for you and your unique goals.
 You can’t go wrong with any of them, of course, but these schools are leading the way.